priv-kweihmann/meta-sca/docs/casestudy/simple_regression.md

 * Track the overall issue count to always at least remain on the same level of code quality
 * Only code from the own layer is to be checked
 * Code quality checks should not consume too much time
-* the same code should be used in other CI jobs, so hardcoding any specific values to the layer is not permitted
+* the same code should be used in other CI jobs, so hard coded values are not permitted

 ## What's needed